meytyy/velocidark/README.md

 # velocidark
-Downtime browser extension for video acceleration from 2x to 8x
+Dark-themed video speed controller with multipliers up to 8x.